Bad Writing Habits to Eliminate Now

 Halloween is a good time to let bad habits die

 As a fantasy writer, I love all things magical, and recently I have turned that attention into researching Wiccan beliefs.
 (This is a purely scholarly pursuit, I promise.)
-One of major the Wiccan holidays is Samhain which is also known as Halloween.
+One of the major Wiccan holidays is Samhain which is also known as Halloween.
 (I should note that some Wiccans make the distinction between Halloween and the true cross quarter day of Samhain, which usually falls around November 6-7.)
 Many of the familiar Halloween customs can be traced back to pagan fall festivals.

 If you’ll forgive my getting personal, I love Halloween, and not just because it’s the one holiday that’s all fun with no pesky visiting family obligations.
 Halloween is the one time of year where even us muggles can imagine a certain charge in the air.